New U.S. TV network fuses news, satire for young Hispanics

 Fusion will also provide edited-down content online, such as clips of the interviews with Obama and Cruz, the Texas senator who is a favorite of the conservative Tea Party, via its website, Fusion.net.

-Univision is responsible for developing Fusion's programming and will deliver the news from a 150,000-square-foot (14,000-square-meter) studio in Miami, nicknamed "Newsport," that will combine the newsrooms of Univision and Fusion.
+Univision is responsible for developing Fusion's programming and will deliver the news from a 150,000-square-foot (14,000-square-metre) studio in Miami, nicknamed "Newsport," that will combine the newsrooms of Univision and Fusion.

 Jorge Ramos, one of Univision's two longtime news anchors, will present the nightly news in Spanish at 6:30 p.m., before ditching his tie, and at times going for jeans and a sweater, to host a new one-hour show on Fusion at 8 p.m., called "America with Jorge Ramos."